Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Identification

 \end{theorem}

-However, Theorem~\ref{thm: uniqueness} ensures uniqueness without guaranteeing existence of a solution to Equation~\eqref{eq: npiv}.
+However, Theorem~\ref{thm: uniqueness} only ensures uniqueness without guaranteeing the existence of a solution to Equation~\eqref{eq: npiv}.
 Indeed, Equation~\eqref{eq: npiv} is over-identified when $Z$ is non-binary, meaning that a solution may not exist in general.
-In the proximal causal inference literature, the existence of a solution to the nonparametric IV (bridge) equation is typically guaranteed under a completeness condition \citep{tchetgen2024introduction}.
-Likewise, within the IV framework, the AIV condition plays a central role in ensuring existence.
-This is formally stated in the following proposition.
+In the literature on proximal causal inference, the existence of a solution to the bridge equation is typically guaranteed under completeness conditions \citep{tchetgen2024introduction}.
+Likewise, within the IV framework, the additive IV condition plays a central role in ensuring the existence of a solution to the nonparametric IV problem in Equation~\eqref{eq: npiv}.